Associate professor, teaching stream

 In the News

 When I’m not delivering a lecture, seminar or lab, I’m thinking about teaching and how we can improve on our students’ experiences in each of these modalities.
-My research interests lie within the field of undergraduate education, both in the basic science field of biochemistry and in undergraduate medical education.
+My research interests lie within the field of undergraduate education, both in the basic science field of biochemistry, in lectures, labs and online.

 Facilitating Student Learning

-I have been involved with the coordination and evolution of the biochemistry undergraduate labs (BCH242Y, BCH370H, BCH371H and BCH471Y), as well as the lecture components of BCH210H and BCH242Y.
+I have been involved with the coordination and evolution of the biochemistry undergraduate labs (BCH242Y, BCH370H, BCH371H and BCH471Y), as well as the lecture components of BCH210H, BCH242Y and BCH311H.

 I am very much interested in active learning techniques as well as the move to online education.
-I was involved with the implementation of SCS2472: Biochemistry with a Medical Perspective, an online introductory biochemistry course that is now being offered by the Department of Biochemistry, and am currently the Course Coordinator for this course, actively working towards improving online student engagement and success.
+I was involved with the implementation of SCS2472: Biochemistry with a Medical Perspective, an online introductory biochemistry course that is now being offered by the Department of Biochemistry, and have actively moved our introductory on-campus courses online, continually working on improving the online student experience and success.

 As an Associate Professor in the Teaching stream, I choose to do my educational research in the classroom and undergraduate laboratories.
 Teaching research and trying new things is the best way to improve our teaching practices, through reflection and experimentation, seeking out student feedback to improve on their university experience and develop life long learners.